hybrid-kg/clep/example/README.md

 Example
 =======
-This README will walk you through a simple usage of CLEPP.
+This README will walk you through a simple usage of CLEP.

 Alternatively [run.sh](run.sh) can be executed to run the example for you